Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "...Then why even trade places with the beacon?"
 Kureya asked.

 "Because those solutions get less accurate the further from the beacon you go.
-Beyond a very short distance they’re only pseudo…stable…" Meereo tailed off.
+Beyond a very short distance they’re only pseudo... stable..."
+Meereo tailed off.
 After a second, his ears flattened against his head and he shook his head. "...Keeda’s burning balls!
 Humans are crazy!"

-Yulna waited a second and then spurred him with single word. "...Because…?"
+Yulna waited a second and then spurred him with single word. "...Because...?"

-"Uh…" Meereo cleared his throat.
+"Uh..."
+Meereo cleared his throat.
 "Wormhole tuning involves some, ah, finicky mathematics.
 It’s *easy* to generate a distorted-space bridge.
 It’s *extremely difficult* to generate one that will safely displace an enclosed volume to a predictable destination in a stable way.
 All of the unstable solutions are wildly unpredictable, by definition."

 "Unpredictable how?"
 Yulna asked.